How to Dehydrate & Freeze-Dry Strawberries for Backpacking

 - Dehydrated strawberries will be pliable with no visible moisture, which may take 8-48 hours or longer.

-- The freeze-drying process typically takes between 12-24 hours, depending on whether fresh or frozen strawberries were used.
+- The freeze-drying process typically takes 12-24 hours, depending on whether fresh or frozen strawberries were used.

 - Freeze-dried strawberries will be brittle when completely dry.